Couture lifts Sharks past Lightning 2-1

 SAN JOSE, Calif.
+(AP) -- For Logan Couture, a game-winning goal can be just the thing to help him feel better.

-(AP) -- Logan Couture scored 22 seconds into the third period and the San Jose Sharks beat the Tampa Bay Lightning 2-1 on Thursday night.
+Couture scored 22 seconds into the third period and the San Jose Sharks beat the Tampa Bay Lightning 2-1 on Thursday night.

+On Tuesday, Couture was dealing with an illness that left him weak and dehydrated.
+The team told him not to bother coming on the short trip to Los Angeles earlier in the week.

+Instead, he spent his time trying to sleep and making trips to the hospital for IVs.

 Ryan Carpenter also scored for the Sharks, who won their third straight and fifth in seven games overall.